WorldBank-Transport/ram-backend/README.md

 **Disable auth**
 For development purposes it might be easier to disable authentication altogether.
 To do this simply set `auth.strategy` to `none` using the config or the env variable `AUTH_STRATEGY`.
 Note that auth must be disabled on the client as well.

+#### Rural Accessibility Hub
+The [Rural Accessibility Hub (RAH)](http://rah.surge.sh/about) is a central hub to showcase and share accessibility analysis generated using different RAM instances.
+After running the analysis, users can export the results to RAH while providing some meta information about them.
+After a project is exported it will need to be approved by a RAH maintainer before it appears on the website.
+The list of pending projects can be seen on [Github's Pull Request page](https://github.com/WorldBank-Transport/rah/pulls).
+To setup RAM for integration with RAH, add the config variables under `rahExport` and set a unique `instanceId`.

 ### Setup
 Both the database and the local storage need some setup.